-The Youth Development Summit is a two-day conference.
+The Youth Development Summit is a two-day conference held in Richardson Springs every October.
 Participants are encouraged to be there, be committed, and speak up during this conference.

 Participants expand as leaders during large and small group sessions during this two-day conference.
 They learn how one person can make a difference and how a collective group can create an avalanche of change.
 Participants become advocates to end underage drinking and to address the industry saturating youth with the message to use.
 They learn how to improve their school campus climate, reduce bullying and harassment, and reduce the stigma associated with depression and isolation.